 Let’s be honest, I’m not perfect at practicing what I preach.
 Another one of my goals was to disconnect from work and connect with Kevin for our 10-year anniversary trip in St. Lucia.
 Of course, the trip was cancelled, but what I could have done in hindsight was planned a few special at-home date nights, disconnect from work, and still achieved the same feeling (with less of a tan and a few less beachside novels).
 I didn’t, and worked right through, but when I realized that and it came time for our second cancelled trip (to Malibu), I planned a “Malibu night” at home, where we grilled food that we regularly eat when we’re in Malibu, I had a California road sign and Malibu t-shirt ordered in for him, and even got a lawn game that we regularly play in Malibu shipped to our house.
 It was a blast, and we were both so glad we settled for Plan B instead of declaring it a loss all together.

 How to review your goals at or after the (original) deadline

 If you haven’t yet established the weekly goal review, that’s OK!
 Even though 2020 might be nearly at a close, it’s still a great time to review your progress towards your goals.

 If the goal flat out didn’t happen, the first and most important step is to forgive yourself.
 Goals are awesome, and they contribute greatly to helping us achieve what we want in life.
 However, they’re not everything.
 Like I said before, you’re alive, and I don’t mean that tritely at all … it’s a great accomplishment this year.
 So, forgive yourself first.

 Second, learn what you can.
-As I write about in this post, there are common reasons why we might not have reached our goals, including:
+There are common reasons why we might not have reached our goals, including: